Dick Durbin: Trade

 In January 2005, Durbin changed his longstanding position on sugar tariffs and price supports.
 After several years of voting to keep sugar quotas and price supports, he now favors abolishing the program.
 "The sugar program depended on congressmen like me from states that grew corn", Durbin said, referring to the fact that, though they were formerly a single entity, the sugar market and the corn syrup market are now largely separate.

 In May 2006, Durbin campaigned to maintain a $0.54 per gallon tariff on imported ethanol.
 He justified the tariff by joining Barack Obama in stating that "ethanol imports are neither necessary nor a practical response to current gasoline prices", arguing instead that domestic ethanol production is sufficient and expanding.
-The American Coalition for Ethanol gave him a rating of 100%.

-American Airlines praised Durbin for arguing for the need to lower rising oil prices.

-Environment

-Among Durbin's legislative causes are environmental protection, particularly the protection of the Arctic National Wildlife Refuge.
-The League of Conservation Voters gave him a rating of 89%.
-Sierra Club gave him a 90% rating.

 Rod Blagojevich

 Shortly after Governor Rod Blagojevich's arrest on federal corruption charges on December 9, 2008, Durbin called for the Illinois legislature to quickly pass legislation for a special election to fill then-President-elect Barack Obama's vacant Senate seat.
-He stated that no United States Senate appointment of Blagojevich's could produce a credible replacement.

-Durbin and Senate Majority Leader Harry Reid led all 50 members of the Senate Democratic Caucus in writing Blagojevich to urge him to resign and not name a successor to Obama following Blagojevich's arrest.
+He said that no Senate appointment of Blagojevich's could produce a credible replacement.
+Durbin and Senate Majority Leader Harry Reid led all 50 members of the Senate Democratic Caucus in writing Blagojevich to urge him to resign and not name a successor to Obama.

+Technology

+In December 2025, Durbin and Lindsey Graham introduced the Sunset Section 230 Act, to repeal Section 230.